-Our Cyber Security Division is looking for a Sr Incident Response Manager / Deputy CISO and team Leader for the Cyber Security Operations Center (CSOC).
+Our Cyber Security Division is looking for a Technical SOC Manager / Deputy CISO and team Leader for the Cyber Security Operations Center (CSOC).
 This position is responsible for training and leading the team of cyber defenders that detect and respond to cyber adversaries who threaten business and research networks.
 We are seeking someone who is a technical cybersecurity SME with a passion for leading a team of cyber defenders who strive to deeply understand our adversaries, develop innovative analytics and detection solutions and proactively hunt and respond to adversary actions.
 Equally, you’ll be a hands-on member of an experienced cyber security team with a culture of collaboration, creativity, partnership, and execution, so you will need to work well in that environment as well.
 We’re looking for someone who keeps up with cutting edge research in the field of adversary detection, vulnerability management, threat analytics, attack path visualizations, incident response, malware analysis, and more.
 This leader will sustain, grow and create a culture of security innovation within the framework of an industry leading security operations center.

 Your key responsibilities and accountabilities would include:

 - Provides subject matter expertise on enterprise cyber security risks, threats, technologies, and potential impact.

 - Maintain an adversary understanding that drives a kill-chain activity based approach to detection, respond and recovery

 - Continually monitors against authorized security control requirements and reports system risks and application configurations or vulnerabilities.